What is a Top Gun Winter AAU Team?

 When and where are practices?

-Winter AAU teams will practice twice a week in the evenings for two hours each beginning the week of December 3, 2018.
-Specific practice times and locations have not been established yet.
-There will be no practice December 20, 2018 – January 1, 2019 due to the school holiday break.
-There will also be no practice on Monday, January 21, 2019 or Monday, February 18, 2019.
-Practices will be held in both the Howell and Brighton areas.
+Winter AAU teams will practice twice a week in the evenings for two hours each beginning in early December.
+Specific practice times and locations have not been established yet, and will be created after tryouts.
+There will be no practice during the school holiday break.
+There will also be no practice on Martin Luther King, Jr Day or President’s Day.
+Practices could be held in both the Howell and Brighton areas.
 A complete practice schedule will be provided at the time an invitation is extended to join a team.

 Does my daughter need to attend all practices?